-- integrity of the Group's consolidated financial statements; - oversight of the Board's financial reporting policies and controls; - · oversight of external audit and its effectiveness; - oversight of systems of risk management, internal audit, and internal controls; and - oversight of compliance with laws and regulations within the Committee's area of responsibility the appointment of the CEO, and performance review of the CEO at least annually;
+- integrity of the Group's consolidated financial statements; - oversight of the Board's financial reporting policies and controls; - oversight of external audit and its effectiveness; - oversight of systems of risk management, internal audit, and internal controls; and - · oversight of compliance with laws and regulations within the Committee's area of responsibility

-During the reporting period the Committee was chaired by an independent Director and constituted by three non-executive Non-Executive Directors who are each considered to be independent.
-Details of the qualifications and experience of the Committee members and their attendance at Committee meetings held during the reporting period are disclosed on page 75 in the Director's Report which is contained in DRA's 2021 Annual Report.
+During the reporting period the Committee was chaired by an independent Director and constituted three Non-Executive Directors, two of which are considered to be independent.
+Details of the qualifications and experience of the Committee members and their attendance at Committee meetings held during the reporting period are disclosed on page 26 in the Director's Report which is contained in DRA's 2024 Financial Report.
 The membership of the Committee at the end of the reporting period comprised the following Directors.

-- Kathleen Bozanic (Chairperson)
+- Lindiwe Mthimunye (Chairperson)

-- Peter Mansell
+- Sam Randazzo

-- Paul Lombard
+- Charles Pettit

-The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+The board of an entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.